cont-limno/TripleC/README.md

 Folder for figures in the manuscript or exploratory figures

 # Rcode
-LakeNetworkProtectionAnalysis.R: analysis of protection of lakes and networks in the conterminous US
+LakeNetworkProtectionAnalysis.R: analysis of protection of lakes and networks in the conterminous US, freshwater connectivity and hub lakes

 LakeProtection.R: statistics on lake protection in the conterminous US